ChrisMalnick/xx3dsfml/README.md

 Installing xx3dsfml is as simple as compiling the xx3dsfml.cpp code.
 A Makefile is provided with the following functionality:

 - `make`:               This will build the xx3dsfml executable locally, which can be executed via the `./xx3dsfml` command from the directory where it resides.
 This requires the D3XX driver to already be installed.
 - `make clean`:         This will remove all files, including the local xx3dsfml executable, created by the above command.
+- `make update`:        This will download the latest versions of the Makefile, README.md, and xx3dsfml.cpp files.
 - `make install`:       This will install the D3XX driver development files and the xx3dsfml executable systemwide.
 This xx3dsfml executable can be executed via the `xx3dsfml` command from any directory.
 This will also allow the D3XX driver to be used by other programs and when building the xx3dsfml executable locally.
 - `make uninstall`:     This will uninstall the D3XX driver development files and the systemwide xx3dsfml executable.

 When using the `make install` or `make uninstall` commands, you may be required to have root (admin) privileges.
 This can be achieved by prepending these commands with the `sudo` command and entering your password when prompted.
 On macOS, you may also be prompted to install the Apple Command Line Developer Tools first.
 Additionally, on macOS, a command line capable version of 7-Zip is required at this time.
 This is because the previous version of the D3XX driver (1.0.5) is only available as a DMG file, which 7-Zip is capable of extracting from.
+If, for whatever reason, the install fails when compiling the xx3dsfml.cpp code, a system reboot may be required first before attempting to install again.

 #### Controls

-- __C key__:            Toggles the logical connection to the N3DSXL.
+- __Escape key__:       Toggles the logical connection to the N3DSXL.
 The N3DSXL is logically connected by default if physically connected at runtime and will be logically disconnected if physically disconnected during runtime.
 This control is bypassed when the `--auto` flag is set as outlined in the __Arguments__ section below.
-- __S key__:            Swaps between split mode and joint mode which splits the screens into separate windows or joins them into a single window respectively.
+- __Tab key__:          Swaps between split mode and joint mode which splits the screens into separate windows or joins them into a single window respectively.
+- __0 key__:            Returns the brightness to its default of 100.
+- __- key__:            Decrements the brightness by 5.
+50 is the minimum.
+- __= key__:            Increments the brightness by 5.
+150 is the maximum.
 - __B key__:            Toggles blurring on/off for the focused window.
 This is only noticeable at 1.5x scale or greater.
-- __- key__:            Decrements the scaling by 0.5x for the focused window.
+- __Down key__:         Decrements the scaling by 0.5x for the focused window.
 1.0x is the minimum.
-- __= key__:            Increments the scaling by 0.5x for the focused window.
+- __Up key__:           Increments the scaling by 0.5x for the focused window.
 4.5x is the maximum.
-- __[ key__:            Rotates the focused window 90 degrees counterclockwise.
+- __Left key__:         Rotates the focused window 90 degrees counterclockwise.
-- __] key__:            Rotates the focused window 90 degrees clockwise.
+- __Right key__:        Rotates the focused window 90 degrees clockwise.
-- __; key__:            Cycles to the next cropping mode for the focused window.
+- __[ key__:            Cycles to the previous cropping mode for the focused window.
 The currently supported cropping modes are for default 3DS, scaled DS, and native DS respectively.
-- __' key__:            Cycles to the previous cropping mode for the focused window.
+- __] key__:            Cycles to the next cropping mode for the focused window.
 The currently supported cropping modes are for default 3DS, scaled DS, and native DS respectively.
 - __M key__:            Toggles mute on/off.
 - __, key__:            Decrements the volume by 5 units.
 0 is the minimum.
 Adjusting the volume won't cause the audio to unmute.
 - __. key__:            Increments the volume by 5 units.
 100 is the maximum.
 Adjusting the volume won't cause the audio to unmute.
 - __F1 - F12 keys__:    Loads from layouts 1 through 12 respectively, and while holding __Ctrl__, saves to layouts 1 through 12 respectively.

-_Note: The volume is independent of the actual volume level set with the physical slider on the console._
+_Note: The volume is independent of the actual volume level set with the physical slider on the 3DS, and the brightness is independent of the actual brightness set in the options menu of the 3DS._

 #### Settings